 Sales velocity can also help agencies prepare for a change in rate trends.
 It’s likely that conditions will eventually shift to a less generous rate environment, so firms won’t be able to grow just due to high premiums.
 High growth firms double in revenue every five years and are not dependent on external factors.

 After calculating your sales velocity, select focus areas and create targeted action plans from your findings.
 MarshBerry recommends that brokers strive for 15–20% sales velocity to produce predictable, profitable organic growth.
-Consider the following initiatives to improve the sales velocity of your firm:
+Consider the following initiatives for increasing sales velocity.

 Sustainable organic growth fueled by predictable sales velocity continues to be the most controllable method for taking a firm to the next level – for increasing revenue and for attracting possible partners.
 In time, carriers will be less exclusive and open to working with smaller agencies or uncovering new business again.
 Are you and your producers ready?